sabinasikacheva/sabinasikacheva/README.md

 # Hi there, My name is Sabina and I'm studying to be a front-end developer.

-💻 I try to improve my skills every day, gain new knowledge.
+💻 I'm constantly learning.

 🔭 I’m currently working on my pet projects.

-🎯 My goal is to become an expert in web development and and make valuable contributions to project development.
+🎯 My goal is to become a pro in web development and add value to every project I work on.

   [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=sabinasikacheva&layout=compact)](https://github.com/sabinasikacheva/github-readme-stats)